Puresharper/Puresharp/README.md

 _When a module is setup into composition, instantiation mode is required and can be **Singleton** (a single instance with a lifecycle related to container), **Multiton** (a new instance for each module with lifecycle related to module itself) or **Volatile** (always a new instance with lifecycle related to owner module).
 Container and Module are both IDisposable to release created components._

 - **Why using lambda expression to configure components instead of classic generic parameter?**
-_Lambda expression offer a way to target constructor to use, specify when to use dependencies or not and capture constant._
+_Lambda expression offer a way to target constructor to use, specify when to use dependencies and capture constant._

 - **How dependency is configured?**
-_Simply use Metadata<T>.Value into lambda expression when configuring a component._
+_Simply use Metadata&lt;T&gt;.Value into lambda expression when configuring a component._

 - **Is constructor injection prevent cyclic reference betwwen component?**
 _No, cyclic references are a feature.
 When an instance is created, it is not really the case, a lazy proxy instance is prepared to minimize unused resources retention and allow cyclic references._